abubnys/GA_actograms/README.md

 ![LD regression](/readme_screenshots/regression2.png)
 ![LD regression result](/readme_screenshots/regression_result.png)

 This animal has a circadian photoperiod that is very close to 24 hours, so its *tau* is close to 0.
-The intercept is 6.5, so the animal's behavioral onset occured around 6:30AM on the first day of the experiment.
+The animal's behavioral onset occured around 6:30AM on the first day of the experiment, so the intercept is 6.5.